 Nightfall, however, was nowhere to be found.

-"I remember how powerless I felt, me, a rank-six angel, unable to help the woman I loved.
-Angels were forbidden from intervening in such conflicts unless there was an official alliance, and to break this law would make one an enemy of the realms.
-The punishment was certain: death, or worse."
+"I remember how powerless I felt, me, a rank-six Angel, unable to help the woman I loved.
+Angels were forbidden from intervening in such conflicts unless there was an official alliance and the realm was not in open war, I could not risk my house for this matter, and to break this law would make one an enemy of the Seraphs.
+The punishment was certain death, or worse."

 "The final blow was swift and devastating.
-As House Dusk's agents caused chaos throughout the city—disrupting star-fueled wards and unraveling spells with darkened magic—House Hunt's hunters struck, exterminating all who stood in their path.
+As House Dusk's agents caused chaos throughout the city—disrupting star-fueled wards and unraveling spells with darkened magic—House Hunt's hunters struck, exterminating all who stood in their path and began a culling of the lineage.
 In the end, the Castle of the Stars fell, its walls crumbling beneath the weight of its ancient magic.
 The House of Night, once rulers of the city, was no more.
 Duskfall was now the domain of House Dusk."

 But victory came at a cost.
-House Hunt, having aided in the destruction of House Night, withdrew to the wilds, their thirst for conquest not yet quenched.
-House Dusk, while stronger than ever, was two angels short, its power tainted by the dark forces it had unleashed.
+House Hunt, having aided in the destruction of House Night, withdrew back to Alfheim, their thirst for conquest not yet quenched.
+House Dusk, while stronger than ever, was Angels short, its power tainted by the dark forces it had unleashed.
 The void left by the fall of House Night could never truly be filled.
-Duskfall was theirs, but the shadows of the past would forever haunt them.
+Duskfall was theirs, but the shadows of the past would haunt them for eons.

 The final agreement between House Dusk and House Dawn was sealed in silence, a pact made in the shadows.
 House Dusk would reign, but House Dawn would guide the future.
 Their power did not lie in conquest, but in their ability to see the long game, to manipulate the balance of power.
 In this new order, no one house would ever hold absolute control.
 And so, House Dawn's influence continued, though it remained unseen, its power quietly holding the reins of the realm.